-Cooperative Education work experience in Photography can be an important addition to a student's formal classroom work.
-Co-op courses, if appropriate, may substitute for technical courses up to six credit hours with the prior approval of the Program Coordinator/Dean and Co-op Director.
-All Co-op work must have Program Coordinator/Dean and Co-op Director approval.
-The Career Employment Center will provide the correct course number.
-Students participating in Cooperative Education are encouraged to work a minimum of two semesters.
-See page 56 for more information.
+Cooperative work experience can be an important addition to a student's formal classroom work.
+Co-op courses may substitute for technical courses with the prior approval of the Program Coordinator.
+The Career Employment Center will provide the correct course numbers.